-Sadiq Khan told to slash waste, not London's police and fire services
+Sadiq Khan must cut his waste, not London's police

 Sadiq Khan has been slammed for planning to cut London's emergency services and told to instead find savings by slashing the million of pounds extra he has spent on TfL perks and City Hall waste for the past four years.